École secondaire catholique Garneau: Parks

 Garneau High School has several surrounding parks and fields that are regularly used by students and east-end athletic associations.
-In 2007 the Orléans Bengals and Gloucester Dukes football clubs had publicly complained about the mosquito infestation within the east-end Ottawa fields, especially the Garneau fields.
+In 2007, the Orléans Bengals and Gloucester Dukes football clubs publicly complained about the mosquito infestation within the east-end Ottawa fields, especially the Garneau fields.
 Innes Councilor Rainer Bloess jokingly stated in a press conference that he "went up to visit and see if they really had a problem or if they were just being wimps."
 He also stated that "after being with them [athletic or football associations] for five minutes I beat a hasty retreat back to my van and spoke to them through a little crack in the window... enough to convince me that the location is obviously a prime mosquito location."
 In June 2007, Councillors Bloess, Rob Jellett and Bob Monette agreed to a year-long pilot program to reduce the amount of mosquito larvae by possibly using biological protein crystals produced by naturally occurring bacteria called Bti.

 Programs offered

 CCNA Cisco courses and computers

-Garneau offers a variety of specialized courses including programming and economics in addition to traditional coursework.
 Garneau and Cisco Systems have paired together to offer the students of grade 10, 11 and 12 a college-level Cisco CCNA networking course.
-The Cisco Networking Academy Program lists 114 Secondary Schools and 29 Colleges as participating schools.
-The School's name is not specifically mentioned on the list, however it is listed under the official school board's name the Conseil scolaire de district catholique du Centre-Est de l'Ontario.